Exhaust Plus, West Salem's Best Auto Repair Services

-We provide the West Salem area with reliable, affordable automotive maintenance and repair services.
-You'll be hard-pressed to find the same level of professionalism and service that our auto mechanics provide!
-Our certified technicians and highly trained auto repair specialists provide the best service in West Salem on domestic and import cars and trucks of all types.
+It's our mission to provide the West Salem area and its communities with reliable, affordable automotive maintenance and repair services.
+You will not find the same level of professionalism and service that our auto mechanics provide anywhere else around town!
+Our highly trained auto maintenance and repair specialists will provide the best service in West Salem on your vehicle.

 Discover What We Do!

-Trailer Hitches, Wiring and Tires, Car & Truck Care, Electronic Services, Electrical Services, General Services, Heating and Cooling Services, Engine & Transmission, Miscellaneous Services, Towing, and Transmission Services
+Trailer Hitches, Wiring and Tires, Car & Truck Care, Electronic Services, Electrical Services, General Services, Heating and Cooling Services, Engine & Transmission, Miscellaneous Services, Transmission Services, and Undercar Services

 According to recent studies, 5 percent of all motor vehicle fatalities are clearly caused by automobile maintenance neglect.